pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Fixed Type Error in regenerate-section Route (2024-03-07)

+  - Fixed a type error in the regenerate-section route that was causing Vercel deployment failures
+  - Updated the POST function's second parameter from `context: { params: { id: string } }` to `{ params }: { params: { id: string } }`
+  - Added a null check for the LLM response content to prevent potential null reference errors
+  - This resolves the error: "Type '{ params: { id: string; }; }' is not a valid type for the function's second argument"
+  - Location: `nextjs-app/src/app/api/training-plan/[id]/regenerate-section/route.ts`

 - ✅ Fixed ChunkLoadError in Next.js Application (2024-03-06)

   - Identified and fixed issues causing ChunkLoadError during page navigation